pombredanne/web-engine/architecture_notes.md

 Pros - key no exposed, Cons - needs additional plugin installed.

 ###Questions
-- Instead of every webservice using their own daemon we can provide it as a SaaS.
-Will slightly centralise things, but provide reliable revenue model.
+- Instead of every web service using their own ÐL server we can provide ÐL as a service.
+This will slightly centralise things, but will provide reliable revenue model.
-- Creating separate multisig entries on blockchain for every user-service intersection might be space consuming. need to research into if it's possible to attach multiple signatures to one account if settigns on various services are identical for the same user.
+- Creating separate multisig entries on blockchain for every user-service intersection is space consuming.
+  Is it possible to attach multiple signatures to one blockchain account if settigns on various services are identical for the same user?
 - Even though we have only multisigs used, is the exposure of user's private key to all involved web services is acceptable?